 Grooming Needs

 Maintaining a Pomeranian’s luxurious coat requires regular grooming.
 Daily brushing is recommended to prevent matting and tangling, especially around the neck and behind the ears.
 A slicker brush and a metal comb are essential tools for this task.
-Bathing your Pomeranian every three to four weeks helps keep their coat clean and reduces odours.
+Bathing your Pomeranian every three to four weeks helps keep their coat clean and reduces odors.
 Always use a dog-specific shampoo to maintain skin health.
 Regularly checking and cleaning their ears, trimming their nails, and brushing their teeth are also crucial components of their grooming routine.

 - Brush their thick double coat a few times each week to avoid tangles and keep shedding under control.